Say Goodbye to Financial Stress

 Prewette Bookkeeping’s mission is to empower nonprofits and small businesses by providing accurate, timely, and customized bookkeeping/accounting advisory services through personalized support, experienced guidance, and reliable communication.

-long-term success, and we are dedicated to partnering with our clients and enabling
+long-term success, and I am dedicated to partnering with my clients and enabling

 them to focus on their core mission and desired outcomes.